nCoda/lychee/description.rst

 Generic Workflow
 ----------------

-Every action Lychee performs will use the same basic workflow with three steps: inbound, document, outbound.
+Every action Lychee performs will use the same basic workflow with four steps: inbound, document, vcs, and outbound.

 The **inbound** step converts from an arbitrary format to Lychee-MEI.
 When running in interactive mode, the ``views`` module is given information on what portion of the document is being updated.

-The **document** step manages a change to the internal MEI document, and (if relevant) enters the change in the VCS.
+The **document** step manages changes to the internal MEI document, determining which specific files must be modified, and creating or deleting them as required.
+In some situations, this step will be skipped entirely if, for example, the user requested to see a different changeset from the VCS, which won't require any changes in this step.

+The **vcs** step manages the VCS repository in which the project is being managed.
+New changes will be entered in a new revision, but other actions are possible depending on the user's actions.
+This step may be skipped entirely if Lychee is configured not to use a VCS.

 The **outbound** step converts from Lychee-MEI to (an) arbitrary format(s).
 When running in interactive mode, the ``views`` module produces information on what portion of the document is